ernstki/cs5165-weather-api/README.md

 * Python 3.x (tested with 3.12)
 * [pip][]
 * [npm][] (web assets are managed with [Bower][])
+* at least 4 GB of system RAM, [because Node.js][nodeoptions], I guess

-Virtualenv and pip should part of most standard Python kits.
-Try typing `virtualenv --help` or `pip --help` at the command line to see if they're already installed on your system.
+pip should part of most standard Python kits; try typing `pip --help` at the command line to see if it's already installed on your system.

 The `npm` command usually comes with Node.js package; sometimes the binary package in your distro's "contrib" repository are okay.
 You would need to install Bower with `npm install bower` (possibly with the `-g` option) before continuing, otherwise the web application won't work.

+Alternatively, just follow the instructions below to build the (1.6 GB — yikes!) container image, which will already contain the necessary dependencies.

 ### Docker image